Kong/workspace-config-apply-nodejs/README.md

 # workspace-config-apply-nodejs

-A node js module for mangaing RBAC, Users and Global plugins in Workspace
+A node js module for managing RBAC, Users and Global plugins in Workspace in Kong

 ## Status
 Inital Stage - frequent commits, no tests for now will add soon